 2.1.
-Significance trees
+Significance Trees

-Significance-tree coding algorithms like EZW [3] or SPIHT [4] exploit the fact that it can be beneficial to describe significant coefficients of a bitplane via their position and value information instead of transmitting all values one by one.
+Significance-tree coding algorithms like EZW [6] or SPIHT [7] exploit the fact that it can be beneficial, especially for sparse data, to describe significant coefficients of a bitplane via their position and value information instead of transmitting all values one by one.
 These spatial orientation trees can be mathematically represented using parent-children coefficient coordinate relationships.
-Figure 1a shows the case of image compression, were the offspring O(i, j) of the wavelet parent coefficients at position (i, j), except for the highest and lowest pyramid level, have been defined as $O(i, j) = \{(2i, 2j), (2i, 2j + 1), (2i + 1, 2j), (2i + 1, 2j + 1)\}$.
-Due to the fact that the 2-dimensional wavelet transformation has a typical coefficient inter- and intra-band correlation [5], this rigid tree structure can capture the correlation with a reasonable computational complexity, giving an efficient compression scheme.
+Fig. 1a shows the case of image compression, were the offspring O(i, j) of the wavelet parent coefficients at position (i, j), except for the highest and lowest pyramid level, have been defined as $O(i, j) = \{(2i, 2j), (2i, 2j + 1), (2i + 1, 2j), (2i + 1, 2j + 1)\}$.
+Due to the fact that the 2-dimensional wavelet transformation has a typical coefficient inter- and intra-band correlation [8], this rigid tree structure can capture the correlation with a reasonable computational complexity, giving an efficient compression scheme.

-Figure 1: Parent-offspring dependencies in SPIHT with different styles. (a) 2-D tree. (b) 1-D tree following the offspring rule $O(i) = iN + \{0, N - 1\}.$ wavelet packet transform was encoded using N = 2 in [10, 11].
+Figure 1: Parent-offspring dependencies in SPIHT with different styles. (a) 2-D tree. (b) 1-D tree following the offspring rule $O(i) = iN + \{0, N-1\}.$

+For 1-dimensional signals like audio data, the problem of selecting the optimal tree structures remains unsolved despite considerable efforts.
+Most existing algorithms use a single type of tree as shown in Fig. 1b with the fixed parent-children relationship $O(i) = iN + \{0, 1, \dots, N-1\}$ for different positive integers N. For the MDCT transform, N = 4 was adopted in [9, 10, 11, 12] and the wavelet packet transform was encoded using N = 2 in [13, 14].
 This type of tree will be referenced in the following as SPIHT-style significance trees.

-For 1-dimensional audio signals, the problem of selecting the optimal tree structures remains unsolved despite considerable efforts.
-Most existing algorithms use a single type of tree as shown in Figure 1b with the fixed parent-children relationship $O(i) = iN + \{0, 1, \dots, N-1\}$ for different positive integers N. For the MDCT transform, N = 4 was adopted in [6, 7, 8, 9] and the